aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Any references to 'localhost' within your app will break it, unless an alternative is provided.
 Best to avoid this unless absolutely necessary.

-No key modules are in your devDependencies
+Are any key modules in your devDependencies

 - Ensure that all required packages are in the `dependencies` part of your `package.json`.
 Heroku does **not** install anything in `devDependencies`.